Five Identifications: Core of Political Transformation

 As mentioned in an article of 23 October 2019, on a Chinese government website relating to prisons: "The core content of political transformation (政治改造) to enhance the five identifications of criminals: identifying with the leadership of the Communist Party, the great motherland, the Chinese nation, Chinese culture, and the socialist path."
-Photo from a prison with both the Five Major Transformations and the Five Identifications displayed on the wall in front of prison inmates.

 These five identifications are used as a basic standard for evaluating the effectiveness of criminal transformation.

 "Political transformation" is the leading component of the "five major transformations" (五大改造) which began being rolled out in prisons across China after a National Prison Work Conference held in June 2018.

-In 2020, the Beixinjing Prison in Shanghai released five books titled "Chinese Nation", "Chinese Culture", "Great China", "Socialism with Chinese Characteristics" and "Communist Party of China" to educate prison inmates on the "five identifications" with the purpose of strengthening the "political transformation" component of the "five major transformations".
+In 2020, the Beixinjing Prison in Shanghai released five books titled "Chinese Nation", "Chinese Culture", "Great China", "Socialism with Chinese Characteristics" and "Chinese Communist Party" to educate prison inmates on the "five identifications" with the purpose of strengthening the "political transformation" component of the "five major transformations".